AkiraBrahe/BTX_ExpansionPack/README.md

 #### Additional Lances
 - New support lances can appear during missions with the Additional Lances setting from Mission Control enabled, such as:
-  - Vehicle-only lances and VTOL lances, mostly on lower-difficulty missions (2½ skulls or less).
+  - Vehicle-only and VTOL lances, mainly on easier missions (2½ skulls or less).
-  - Artillery lances with three artillery vehicles supported by an APC.
+  - Artillery lances with three artillery vehicles and an APC on harder missions (4 skulls or more).
+- All Clans can deploy vehicle-only support lances, except for Clan Jade Falcon.
+In contrast, Clan Hell's Horses only sends vehicles for support.
-- Capellan Confederation elite units can deploy in augmented lance formations made up of four 'Mechs or vehicles supported by two other units.
+- Capellan Confederation elite units can use augmented lance formations of four 'Mechs or vehicles supported by two other units.
-- Free Worlds League and Taurian Concordat elite units both use augmented armor formations made up of six vehicles.
+- Free Worlds League and Taurian Concordat elite units can use augmented armor formations of six vehicles.

 ### Other Changes
 - Shell Shuffler randomizes the type of ammunition other units have when spawning.
 The mod has two presets, depending on the era you are playing in: